open-telemetry/opentelemetry-configuration/schema-docs.md

       "minimum": 0
     },
     "export_timeout": {
-      "description": "Configure maximum allowed time (in milliseconds) to export data.
-Value must be non-negative.
-A value of 0 indicates no limit (infinity).
-If omitted or null, 30000 is used.", "type": [
+      "description": "Configure maximum allowed time (in milliseconds) to export data. \n Value must be non-negative.
+A value of 0 indicates no limit (infinity).\n If omitted or null, 30000 is used.", "type": [
         "integer",
         "null"